Youpu-Chen/JTools/README.md

 >
 > - `OneBowtieOutputOrganize` function is used to generate one sample output of bowtie alignment.
 >
-> In this analysis, you should move all the bowtie results in one dir, which named after ``
+> In this analysis, you should move all the bowtie results in one dir, which named as `bowtie_output`
 >
 >  Then using `BowtieOutputNameGet` to get all the filename.
 >